xxh/xxh/plugins/README.md

-**xxh plugins** — is the set of files which will be run when xonsh will be installed or started though xxh.
+**xxh plugin** — is the set of files which will be run when xonsh will be installed or started though xxh.

 ## Install xxh plugin